humenda/GladTeX/manpage.md

 hence screen reader users benefit from an accessible HTML version of the document.

-Furthermore it can be used with Pandoc to convert Markdown documents with LaTeX formulas to HTML, EPUB and in fact to any HTML-based format, see the option `-P`.
+Furthermore it can be used with Pandoc to convert Markdown documents and other formats with LaTeX formulas to HTML, EPUB and in fact to any HTML-based format, see the option `-P`.

 See [FILE FORMAT](#file-format) for an explanation of the file format and [EXAMPLES](#examples) for examples on how to use GladTeX on its own or with